Minutes of the Legion of Frontiersmen Conference held in Whakatane

-Pnr Morris Tawhi B. Squadron, Fm Mike Subritzky P Troop, Lt Mike Smith, Sgt Tony Tahatika, Fm John & Fm Donna Osborn E. Squadron.
-Fm Catherine & Lt Derek Gordon C. Troop, Fm T. Tedbury F. Troop, Lt Ian Bowater & Fm Gavin Bowater Pnr Dave Reidy H. Troop, Pnr NZPC Pat Kane Y Squadron.
+Pnr Morris Tawhi B. Squadron, Fm Mike Subritzky P Troop, Lieut Mike Smith, Sgt Tony Tahatika, Fm John & Fm Donna Osborn E. Squadron.
+Fm Catherine & Lt Derek Gordon C. Troop, Fm T. Tedbury F. Troop, Lieut Ian Bowater & Fm Gavin Bowater Pnr Dave Reidy H. Troop, Pnr NZPC Pat Kane Y Squadron.
 Gold Pnr Alan Lepper attached NZHQ,

 Fm Paiheke Whitu, Fm George Massey, Fm Lillian Massey L269, F, Wayne Seeley, Fm Graeme Brotherston.”

 Moved Ray Hammond C. Troop/Capt Val Baker J. Troop “that apologies be accepted: carried.

 1246 I Dalton - 'L' Squadron - (10 March 2014)